Sevastopol constituency

 The Sevastopol constituency (No. 219) is a Russian legislative constituency in Sevastopol.
 The constituency encompasses the entire territory of Sevastopol.

 The constituency has been represented since 2021 by United Russia deputy Tatyana Lobach, former Deputy Chairwoman of the Legislative Assembly of Sevastopol, who won the open seat, succeeding one-term United Russia incumbent Dmitry Belik after the latter successfully sought re-election only through party-list proportional representation.

+As Sevastopol was annexed by Russia in March 2014, the constituency was created for the 2016 legislative election.

+The constituency's territory corresponds to electoral distritcs No. 224 and 225 (in whole) in the Verkhovna Rada of Ukraine.